veertuinc/anka-docs/_partials/intel/Getting Started/_supported-macos-versions.md

 - `10.12.x` (macOS Sierra)

 {{< hint warning >}}
-Monterey installation seems to be much longer than previous versions.
+Monterey installation inside of the VM seems to be much longer than previous versions.
 Please be patient and **DO NOT** interfere with the installation manually.
 If you want to confirm it's progressing you can launch the VM viewer with `anka view`.
+{{< /hint >}}

+{{< hint warning >}}
+Monterey VMs require `ablk` as the disk driver.
+The `anka create` command will set this, but be sure to choose it in the `Create new VM` section of the Anka application instead of `virtio-blk`.
 {{< /hint >}}